 Knockout later gives up wearing the prosthetic breasts once she and Kid Thor join up with the Guardians of the Globe after Capes Inc. disbands, due to both being comfortable in her own skin, and having a government salary that is already generous enough as it is, and doesn't hinge on the size of her breasts, but on her abilities as a hero.

-Spoofed in the comic Young Justice, when mousy archaeologist Nina Dowd is transformed into the super-villainess Mighty Endowed, and finds her breasts are now so big she can't stand up without help.
+Spoofed in the comic Young Justice, when mousy archaeologist Nina Dowd is transformed into the super-villainess Mighty Endowed.
+Her breasts are literally super-powered (she can fire man-hypnotizing beams from them), but she quickly finds her chest is so big she can't stand up without help.

 Likewise, when Arrowette is convinced that she's going to have to turn evil, one of her major concerns is the costume that goes with a lifetime of villainy.